 EARLY MAMMALIAN MASTICATION AND CORTICAL EVOLUTION What it is Early mammalian and pre-mammalian fossils display a number of novel morphologies.
 This includes complex tooth occlusion, a single set of replacement teeth, an ossified secondary palate, and an expanding cortex.
 These characters suggest a more complex mastication (chewing) behavior in these Triassic animals that may have allowed for more efficient breakdown of food.
 Thus, more calories could support an expanding brain.

 Why it matters Modern opossums are often used as a proxy for early mammals, as they are morphologically similar to their Triassic counterparts.
-For my PhD I am comparing opossum mastication with a highly derived animal, the rhesus macaque, as well as a lizard for an outgroup comparison.
-I am using neurological, morphological, and behavioral mastication data to compare these three taxa.
+For my PhD I am studying opossum tooth function and structure, with a lizard for an outgroup comparison.
+In the future, I will study the brain as well.
+I am using neurological, morphological, and behavioral mastication data.